protesilaos/prot16/symbiosis/README.md

 # Symbiosis syntax theme

-Medium-to-high contrast theme, loosely inspired by the Metroid® video game series.
+Medium-to-high contrast theme, loosely inspired by the Metroid video game series.
 Purple, red, and teal are the most prevalent colours, complemented by blue and orange.

 *Symbiosis* comes in separate light and dark variants.